fictionco/fiction/@docs/advanced/post-types/index.md

 - `schemaMiddleware` - Callback function for adding [Mongoose middleware](https://mongoosejs.com/docs/middleware.html) functions
 - `schemaOptions` - Add Mongoose [options](https://mongoosejs.com/docs/guide.html#options) to the schema
-- `schemaPopulated` - Defines which fields define IDs that should be looked up and populated.
-It also supports a context value for controlling when population should occur (population is similar to a join in SQL).
-  - **Context:** Defines the depth of population based on situation.
-    - `any` always populates
-    - `list` populated on single post views and post listings
-    - `single` only populate on single post views (e.g. specific content like images)
+- `schemaPopulated` - An array of fields that consist of references to other posts and need to be populated on query (e.g. `author`).

 ```js
 import { addPostType, ObjectId } from "@factor/api"